dylanaraps/neofetch/README.md

 #### How do I enable screenfetch mode?

 Launching the script with `--ascii distro` or setting `ascii="distro"` and `image="ascii"` <br \>
 inside the config file will launch the script in "screenfetch mode".
-The script will display your<br \>
+The script will<br \>
-distro's ascii next to the info, exactly like screenfetch.
+display your distro's ascii next to the info, exactly like screenfetch.

+**NOTE:** If you don't have `w3m-img` or `imagemagick` installed screenfetch mode will be<br \>
+used automatically

 ![arch](http://i.imgur.com/uCMjgf6.png)

 #### Why doesn't fetch support my wallpaper setter?

-It's hard to add support for other wallpaper setters as<br \>
+It's hard to add support for other wallpaper setters as they don't provide a way of <br \>
-they don't provide a way of getting the current wallpaper from the cli.
+getting the current wallpaper from the cli.

-If your wallpaper setter **does** provide a way of getting the current wallpaper<br \>
+If your wallpaper setter **does** provide a way of getting the current wallpaper or you<br \>
-or you know where it's stored then adding support won't be a problem!<br \>
+know where it's stored then adding support won't be a problem!<br \>

 <!-- }}} -->